TommyJD93/Notes/Network Programming/Sockets.md

 can have more than one socket each of them is identified by their own socket address which is given by the sum of three elements: the transport protocol (TCP/UDP), the IP address, and the port number. <br>
-For now we have talked about what can be defined as Internet Sockets, used by a machine to communicate with another machine inside or even outside his network; but sockets can also be used as endpoint for inter-process communications.
+For now we have talked about what can be defined as Internet Sockets, used by a machine to communicate with another machine inside or even outside his network; but sockets can also be used as endpoint for inter-process communications. <br>

+#### Note: Sockets communicate using file descriptors.

 ## 2. OSI Model
 To have a better understanding of what is the role of a socket we'll take a look at the <a href="https://it.wikipedia.org/wiki/Modello_OSI"> OSI model</a>.<br>